ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 As you can see, inside `www/js` there is a file called `app.js` which is the root file of our app.
 We'll define our application routes inside `app.js`.
 Inside `index.html`, we'll define the `ion-nav-view` where we'll render different templates.

-Now, making changes each time and running the app on the emulator is a time consuming task.
-So we'll use the browser to test our app and when finally it's ready, we'll try it on the android emulator.
+Making edits and running the app on the emulator is a time consuming task.
+So we'll use the browser to test our app and when it's ready, we'll try it on the android emulator.
 To make it work with the browser we'll need to install the required `package.json` dependencies using `npm`.
 So inside the iBucketApp directory, run the following command to install dependencies.
 ```
 npm install
 ```
 IONIC provides command line utilities to make app development and testing easier.
 Once such command is `ionic serve`.
-Once dependencies are installed, run `ionic serve` and you should able to view the app running in the web browser.
+Once dependencies are installed, run `ionic serve` and you should able to view the app in the web browser.

 ![IONIC Blank Starter App](https://lh6.googleusercontent.com/-FoVHOh9mgEo/VSkZMAgQJaI/AAAAAAAABDo/oGxL38tAou0/w741-h567-no/as8a8s7a87s.png)